 Since the November 2016 presidential election of Donald Trump, the need to create a culture of religious (and other kinds) of pluralism has taken on a new urgency.
 In a time when intolerance has moved from the periphery to the center, the stakes could not be higher.
-I feel fortunate to have been supported for so many years in learning and leading in this field, and I look forward to opportunities to continue the work.
+I feel fortunate to have been in learning and leading in this field, and I look forward to opportunities to continue the work.

 |↑1||Defined by Diana Eck as the “energetic engagement with diversity,” https://www.religiousfreedomcenter.org/grounding/pluralism/ (retrieved 3/21/20)|